Flowers bloom at the Clark Botanical Gardens in Albertson on...

 The key to keeping allergies at bay is a combination of medication and avoidance measures, experts said.

-For example, if you have allergies to ragweeds, wear a hat and sunglasses if you are going to be outside for any length of time, Schuval said, to prevent pollen from getting in your eyes and hair.
+For example, if you have allergies to ragweed, wear a hat and sunglasses if you are going to be outside for any length of time, Schuval said, to prevent pollen from getting in your eyes and hair.

-"Take off your shoes when you come in the house so you don’t track pollen in and take a shower," she said.
+"Take off your shoes when you come in the house so you don’t track pollen in, and take a shower," she said.

-Removing stuffed animals and rugs from a child’s room can help reduce dust mites
+Removing stuffed animals and rugs from a child’s room can help reduce dust mites.

 For mild symptoms, an over-the-counter oral or nasal spray antihistamine might work, Waqar said.